-In this day and age of Photoshop and digital photo alteration, we were inspired to explore the lost art of altering photographs by hand!
+In this day and age of Photoshop, we were inspired to explore the lost art of altering photographs by hand with this Altered Photograph Art Project!

 This altered photograph project was inspired by these photos above that we stumbled upon online.
 I didn’t have any luck tracing them back to the source – anyone know??
 Anyone?
 Anyone?
 Buehler?